hakimjazuli/atlaAS/README.md

     >     > -   `atlaAS.mjs`
     >     > -   `main.css`

-overwrite get method to use it as middleware for this specific routes;
+overwrite map method to use it as middleware for this specific routes;

 -   your intellisense warning is your friend;
--   _\_MapResources_ Routes's get method uses spread parameters;
+-   _\_MapResources_ Routes's map method uses spread parameters;
 -   don't worry, it will **NOT** serve your `.php` files( or any file extentions, listed in extended _\_\_Settings::$system_file_);